Portfolio

 Uses for the analysis included:

-• Determine which assets in ad campaigns where performing the best and on which placements (for example which websites or email).
+• Determine which assets in ad campaigns were performing the best and on which placements (for example which websites or email)

 • Allow customers to replicate success across campaigns